pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 Creating the views for our RecipeWebsite application
 -------------------------------------------------------

-Based on the nature of our application we can predict some of our required views.
+Based on what we know about our application we can predict some of our required views.

 The names below represent reasonably descriptive choices for our Views, (later on, we may choose to use different names for our views):